PerplexDigital/Perplex.ContentBlocks/README.md

 Umbraco 14+ no longer supports Nested Content and the Backoffice is completely rewritten using Web Components instead of AngularJS.
 As a result, all current versions of Perplex.ContentBlocks do not work in Umbraco 14.

 The next major version of ContentBlocks - `v4` - will transition from Nested Content as the underlying data storage to Umbraco's Block Editor technology which is used in Block List + Block Grid.
 In addition we will migrate the property editor UI in the Backoffice from AngularJS to Web Components.
-It will support Umbraco v14+ _only_.
+ContentBlocks v4 will no longer support Umbraco v10-v13.

 We intend to release v4 at the end of this year, around the same time as Umbraco v15.
 This timeline is still subject to change.

+Because Umbraco is planning to introduce [Block Level Variations in v15](https://github.com/umbraco/Announcements/issues/16) which requires breaking changes to the Block data structure and other Block related code it is possible ContentBlocks v4 will target Umbraco v15+, skipping v14 entirely.
+The current (unstable) state of v14 contributes to this idea too as it is unlikely many companies want to use v14 in production at the moment.

-In addition to the main package we will release a package that will migrate property data of ContentBlocks v1 - v3 to v4.
+ContentBlocks v4 will automatically migrate property data of ContentBlocks v1 - v3 to v4.
 This is necessary for any websites that upgrade from Umbraco 8-13 to 14+ and have existing ContentBlocks property data.
 This data needs to be migrated from the Nested Content format to the new Block Editor format.
 Both editors use Element Types which means the actual property data is the same but they use a different wrapper structure around it so that will have to be migrated.

 Until ContentBlocks v4 is out Umbraco 14 is not supported.